-The Nokta magazine, shuttered in April 2016 published a story titled “Semih: The Tayyip-like figure on Survivor Island”, and in response, the participant of the TV show in question, Semih Öztürk filed a complaint with Istanbul Chief Public Prosecutor’s Office against Perihan Mağden and the news web site T24 which republished the said story.
-An investigation was launched upon this complaint by Öztürk, who claimed that Perihan Mağden insulted him and the President.
+Nokta magazine, which was shuttered in April 2016, had published an article titled, “Semih: The Tayyip-like figure on Survivor Island.”
+The participant of the TV show in question, Semih Öztürk, filed a complaint with the Istanbul Chief Public Prosecutor’s Office against Perihan Mağden, and the news website T24, which had republished the Nokta story.
+An investigation was launched based on Öztürk’s complaint, which alleged that Perihan Mağden insulted him and President Recep Tayyip Erdoğan.

-T24’s editor-in-chief İnan Ketenciler also gave a statement within the scope of the investigation, indicating that the article was not penned by T24, and that they had only republished it from Nokta magazine.
-He pleaded not guilty for the charges in question.
+T24’s editor-in-chief İnan Ketenciler also gave a statement as part of the investigation, indicating that the article was not penned by T24, and that they had only republished it from Nokta magazine.
+He pleaded not guilty to the charges in question.

-The prosecutor indicated in the indictment that during the investigation he could not reach the original of the piece in question, since Nokta magazine was shut down under the state of emergency by a Decree Law, and their web site was barred from access.
+The prosecutor indicated in the indictment that during the investigation he could not access the original article in question, since Nokta magazine was shut down by a decree issued during the state of emergency, and its website was no longer accessible.

-In the indictment completed by the Public Prosecutor Yasemin Baba on June 6, 2017, it was claimed that Perihan Mağden had committed an offense, going beyond the limits of criticism.
-Prosecutor Baba also argued that republishing the same article on the website T24 was a repetition of the same offense.
-Baba had received the consent of the minister, which was necessary for pressing charges of insulting the President, and requested that the suspects be tried and sentenced.
+In the indictment drafted by Public Prosecutor Yasemin Baba on June 6, 2017, it was claimed that Perihan Mağden had committed an offense that went beyond the limits of criticism.
+The prosecutor also argued that republishing the same article on the website T24 was a repetition of the same offense.
+Baba had received the consent of the justice minister, which was necessary for pressing the charge of insulting the President, and requested that the suspects be tried and sentenced.

-The first hearing of the case was held on November 2, 2017, upon the acceptance of the indictment by 2.
-Criminal Court of First Instance. İnan Ketenciler attended the first hearing as defendant and requested additional time, stating that he wanted to hire a lawyer to defend him at court.
-The judge asked Ketenciler about his statements during investigation, and his objection against the petition of the lawyer, who wanted to intervene in the case on behalf of President Erdoğan.
+The first hearing in the case was held on Nov.
+2, 2017, after the indictment was accepted by the 2nd Criminal Court of First Instance. İnan Ketenciler attended the first hearing as a defendant and requested additional time, stating that he wanted to hire a lawyer to defend him in court.
+The judge asked Ketenciler about his statements during the investigation, and his objection to the petition of a lawyer who wanted to intervene in the case on behalf of President Erdoğan.
 The court decided to accept the involvement of President Erdoğan’s lawyer in the trial.

-At the fourth hearing of the case held on November 22, 2018, an arrest warrant in absentia was issued for Perihan Mağden, since she did not attend the hearings and did not gave her statement.
-Mağden attended the fifth hearing of the case on January 10, 2019 and presented her defense.
-She explained that in her article in question she focused on Semih Öztürk, who had become the most controversial participant due to his behavior in the highly popular TV show “Survivor Island”.
-She stated that in her article she established similarities between Semih Öztürk and the President, and explained that Öztürk with his highly criticized behavior tried to capitalize on the popularity of the President.
-Mağden underlined that as a columnist such a criticism was her right and a part of her profession.
-Mağden indicated in that her article was not about the President but Semih Öztürk, that she had no intention of insulting anyone, and refused the charges.
+At the fourth hearing in the case, held on Nov.
+22, 2018, an arrest warrant in absentia was issued for Perihan Mağden, since she did not attend the hearings and did not give any statements to the court.
+Mağden attended the fifth hearing of the case on Jan.
+10, 2019 and presented her defense.
+She explained that in her article in question, she had focused on Semih Öztürk, who had become the most controversial participant in the highly popular TV show “Survivor Island” due to his unusual behavior.
+She stated that, in her article, she established similarities between Semih Öztürk and the President, and explained that Öztürk, with his often-criticized behavior, tried to capitalize on the popularity of the President.
+Mağden underlined that, as a columnist, such criticism was within her rights and was part of her profession.
+Mağden indicated that her article was not about the President, but about Öztürk, that she had no intention of insulting anyone, and denied the accusations.

-In the sixth hearing held on February 21, 2019, Halil Kocabaş, the lawyer of İnan Ketenciler requested additional time for the defense against the accusations.
+In the sixth hearing held on Feb.
+21, 2019, Halil Kocabaş, İnan Ketenciler’s lawyer, requested additional time to prepare the defense against the accusations.